DimGj/DimGj/README.md

 - 👋 Hi, I’m @DimGj
 - 👀 I’m interested in learning as much as i can in computer science.
-- 🌱 I’m currently learning C# and .NET frameworks
+- 🌱 I’m currently learning C# and .NET framework.
-- 💞️ I’m looking to collaborate on AI, .NET frameworks and API Projects
+- 💞️ I’m looking to get better in AI, .NET frameworks and API Projects
-- 📫 How to reach me : sdi1800029@di.uoa.gr is my university contact email
+- 📫 How to reach me : sdi1800029@di.uoa.gr is my contact email

 <!---
 DimGj/DimGj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.